sajidifti/laravel-command-center/README.md

 ### Manual Publishing (Advanced)

-You can also manually publish specific components:
+You can also manually publish specific components using Laravel's vendor:publish command:

 ```bash
 # Publish only configuration